 - Keep your chest lifted as you pull the bar down.

 - At the bottom position your elbows should point down rather than back.

-- Return the bar under control to the starting position.
+- To complete the rep, return the bar under control to the starting position.

-The pull up is a highly effective compound lift for working your back.
-However, it’s an exercise that not everyone can do, either because they’re not strong enough, or because they don’t have access to the right equipment.
+The pull up is a highly effective compound lift for building your upper back muscles.
+However, it’s an exercise that not everyone can do, either because they don’t have enough upper body strength, or because they don’t have access to the right equipment.

 However, you can use the pull up alternatives I’ve described above to build a stronger, more muscular back.
-With time, patience and a lot of hard work, you’ll eventually hit the point where you’re strong enough to do pull ups.
+With time, patience and a lot of hard work, you’ll eventually hit the point where you’re strong enough to do your first pull-up.